-By Lee Sheilds, CPA, Partner, Friedman LLP, and Chair of Samaritan’s Planned Giving Committee, a volunteer group of the region’s leading financial professionals, lending their time and expertise to guide the charitable estate planning efforts.
+By Lee Sheilds, CPA, Partner, Marcum, LLP, and Chair of Samaritan’s Planned Giving Committee, a volunteer group of the region’s leading financial professionals, lending their time and expertise to guide the charitable estate planning efforts.

 Donating to your favorite charity not only provides the wonderful feeling of doing good for others, but can also offer possible large tax deductions.
 On top of that, it’s one of the most flexible tax planning tools as you can control the timing to best meet your needs.
 Well-planned gifts also can save estate tax while allowing you to take care of your heirs in the manner you choose.

 Publicly traded stock and other securities you’ve held more than one year are long-term capital gains property, which can make one of the best charitable gifts.
 Why?